Risk-taking in play: It’s too dangerous not to!

 Add to My Calendar

-Risk-taking provides some of life’s most thrilling, empowering and educational experiences, and is an innate part of child-directed free play.
-This interactive workshop will look at how our risk-averse society has impacted children and childhoods, and through group exercises and discussion participants will take practical steps to identify how children in their care can test their physical and emotional limits, while reducing the likelihood or severity of harm.
+Risk-taking provides some of life’s most thrilling, empowering and educational experiences and is an innate part of children’s play.
+Coming from a play-work perspective this interactive workshop will look at how our risk-averse society has impacted children and childhoods, including our own personal comfort levels.
+Through group exercises and discussion participants will take practical steps, including using a risk-benefit assessment tool, to identify where and how children in their care can test their physical and emotional limits, while reducing the likelihood or severity of harm.

 Professional Development Certificate